40843245/HTML/Form/Form Handling/Form Handling.md

     4) The concept of url.

+    5) GET v.s.
+POST

-    5) Details and Notice of code.
+    6) Details and Notice of code.

 It may save your time.